Richard-lab-scientist/E-commerce-Analysis/README.md

 # Sales-Analysis

 ###  Project Overview
 This project performs an end-to-end analysis of a sales data.
-The goal is to demonstrate data cleaning, transformation, modelling, and customer analytics using Excel and Power Query.
+The goal is to demonstrate data cleaning, transformation, modelling using Excel and Power Query.

-The dataset contains 100k+ orders across multiple relational tables, making it ideal for showcasing complex data engineering and analytical skills.

 ---

-## 📂 Dataset Source
+##  Dataset Source
-Brazilian E-Commerce Public Dataset by Olist
-Available on Kaggle.

-The dataset includes:
-- Orders
-- Customers
-- Order Items
-- Payments
-- Products
-- Sellers
-- Reviews
-- Geolocation
-- Category Translations

----
+Superstor.csv

-## 🛠 Tools Used
+## Tools Used
 - Excel (Power Query, PivotTables, Formulas)
 - Power Query
-- Excel Charts & Dashboarding
+- Tableau

 ---